Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Transport Processes in Tokamak-Plasmas subject to Temperature and Pressure Gradients

 where $e_\iota$ is the elementary charge of species $\iota$ ($\iota=$electron, ion) and $k_B$ is the Boltzmann constant, respectively.
 The gyro-Bohm diffusion model $\chi_{gyroBohm}$ reads (see, for example, \cite{gyrobohm1})

-Here, $C_{gyroBohm}$ is a constant factor, which have to be adjusted so that the simulation results well reproduce experimental observations. $\rho_{\iota 0}$ and $a$ are the ion Larmor radius of species $\iota$ evaluated at the averaged magnetic field $\beta_0$ and the minor radius of the Tokamak, respectively.
-In Eqs~(\ref{TPT8}) and (\ref{TPT9}), the Bohm and gyro-Bohm coefficients are determined experimentally or by numerical simulations.
+Here, $C_{gyroBohm}$ is a constant factor, which has to be adjusted so that the simulation results well reproduce experimental observations. $\rho_{\iota 0}$ and $a$ are the ion Larmor radius of species $\iota$ evaluated at the averaged magnetic field $\beta_0$ and the minor radius of the Tokamak, respectively.
+Hence, in Eqs~(\ref{TPT8}) and (\ref{TPT9}), the Bohm and gyro-Bohm coefficients are determined experimentally or by numerical simulations.
 In the forthcoming Section~\ref{microscopic} we shall see that these coefficients can be evaluated by field theory combined with the thermodynamics of irreversible processes (TIP).
-So, in this work we shall adopt the transport model obtained by field theory combined with the thermodynamical theorems for systems out of equilibrium \cite{sonninochaos}.
-It is useful to recall the well-known result from differential geometry: \textit{all two-dimensional manifolds are conformally flat}.
-Hence, the transport coefficients out of Onsager's region can always be brought into the form

-with $\eta_{\mu\nu}$ denoting a (constant) flat metric.
-In literature, when two metrics are linked each with other by Eq.~(\ref{TPT10}) we say that $g_{\mu\nu}$ is {\it conformal to a flat metric} and $\Lambda(X)$ is referred to as the {\it conformal factor}.
-A conformal manifold is a manifold equipped with an equivalence class of metric tensors, in which two metrics $g_{\mu\nu}$ and ${\tilde g}_{\mu\nu}$ are equivalent if and only if

-where $\Lambda(X)$ is a real-valued smooth function defined on the manifold referred to as \textit{conformal factor}.
-An equivalence class of such metrics is known as a conformal metric or conformal class.
-Thus, a conformal metric may be regarded as a metric that is only defined {\it up to scale}.
-A conformal metric is conformally flat if there is a metric representing it that is flat, i.e.

-with $\eta_{mu\nu}$ denoting a flat metric.
-Often conformal metrics are treated by selecting a metric in the conformal class, and applying only {\it conformally invariant} constructions to the chosen metric.
-Finally, differential geometry establishes that a two-dimensional metric is always conformal to a flat metric.
-By requiring that the transport coefficients must tend to the Onsager expressions when the system is close to equilibrium, we get